Pylons/pyramid/docs/narr/install.rst

 .. _installing_unix:

-Installing :mod:`repoze.bfg` on a UNIX System
+Installing :mod:`pyramid` on a UNIX System
 ---------------------------------------------

-It is best practice to install :mod:`repoze.bfg` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
+It is best practice to install :mod:`pyramid` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
 This can be done by using the :term:`virtualenv` package.
-Using a virtualenv will also prevent :mod:`repoze.bfg` from globally installing versions of packages that are not compatible with your system Python.
+Using a virtualenv will also prevent :mod:`pyramid` from globally installing versions of packages that are not compatible with your system Python.

-To set up a virtualenv in which to install :mod:`repoze.bfg`, first ensure that :term:`setuptools` is installed.
-Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`repoze.bfg` under:
+To set up a virtualenv in which to install :mod:`pyramid`, first ensure that :term:`setuptools` is installed.
+Invoke ``import setuptools`` within the Python interpreter you'd like to run :mod:`pyramid` under:

 .. code-block:: text

-   [chrism@vitaminf bfg]$ python
+   [chrism@vitaminf pyramid]$ python
    Python 2.4.5 (#1, Aug 29 2008, 12:27:37)
    [GCC 4.0.1 (Apple Inc. build 5465)] on darwin
    Type "help", "copyright", "credits" or "license" for more information.